UCB-Epi-R/ucb-epi-r.github.io/README.md

 #### Video on how to use this site:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/bAtSXCjrbpk/0.jpg)](https://youtu.be/bAtSXCjrbpk)

-**To download homework assignments and data for homework assignments, right click on the links in the table below and select "save link as".**
+**To download homework assignments and data for homework assignments, right click on the links in the table below and select "save link as".** To see a video with instructions on how to view comments on your homework submission in okpy, click [here](https://www.youtube.com/watch?v=ZCmYsIC0DiM&feature=youtu.be).

 |# | Topic | Tutorials  | Homework  | Optional Reading
 |--- | :--- | :---       | :---       | :---